atet/programming/README.md

 # Introduction to Programming

-**Estimated time to completion: 15 minutes**
+**Estimated time to completion: 15 minutes**</br>No prior programming experience necessary!

-* This introduction to programming only covers what's absolutely necessary to get you up and running (no prior experience necessary)
+* This introduction to programming only covers what's absolutely necessary to get you up and running
 * We will be using **R Programming Language** to learn the critical building blocks of computer science

 --------------------------------------------------------------------------------------------------